TEN-MINUTE MARKETING - the moment when instinct becomes extinct

 In every marketplace there are many practitioners and suppliers of marketing, be it with sales initiatives, advertising campaigns or with web-based programs.
 The growing array of marketing tools is multiplying every year, making the choices and decisions for any one firm more complex.
 The key challenge is not about the tool selection, but about first identifying the unique marketing job that each firm has to do to grow and stand out in a crowd.
 Once the most critical issues are defined and the right strategies put in place, then the right tools become a lot easier to identify and use.
 Simply starting with a random mix of tools leads to the mistake that Kotler identified.
 Make sure your firm avoids this common misstep.

-er thirty-five years of experience in the marketing sector with expertise in sales, advertising, and promotion.
-In that time he has served clients such as Enterprise Cape Breton, the NS Provincial (Signature) Resorts, Nova Scotia Power, The Nova Scotia Museums, Canada Bread, Amos Pewter, Golf Nova Scotia, Glen Arbour Golf Course, Greater Homes, and numerous other retail and service industry clients.
+Colin Mason has over thirty-five years of experience in the marketing sector with hands-on expertise in sales, advertising, and promotion.
+In that time he has served clients such as Trade Centre Limited, Enterprise Cape Breton, the NS Provincial (Signature) Resorts, Nova Scotia Power, The Nova Scotia Museums, Canada Bread, Amos Pewter, Golf Nova Scotia, Glen Arbour Golf Course, Greater Homes, and numerous other retail and service industry clients.
 For these clients, along with many others, Colin authored marketing plans at various levels of sophistication; and in most cases then was invited to implement the programs he had developed.